p2js/vecs.js/README.md

 This update to vecs.js adds a couple of new features:

-- support for the spread operator in vectors so that they can be used in the definition for other vectors as well as other functions that use a rest paramterer
-- the multidimensional getters now output other vectors instead of arrays
-- the proxies and argument processors have been consolidated into 1
-- support for vector construction with no parameters (will make a vector with 0 as all of its values), or 1 parameter (will make a vector with that parameter as all of its values)
-- proper error handling and argument processing in the construction of the vectors
+- support for the `new` keyword when defining a vector
+- support for strict mode
+- acccess to a new `constructor` property which returns the appropriate vec function
+- support for the `instanceof` operator

 ## Possible To-Do List